Southern Selection Softneck Assortment

 • Grown, Tested, and Proven in the South

-Grown by Southern Seed Garlic in Vilonia, Arkansas.
-Local pickup available during fall season.
+Local pickup available at Southern Seed Garlic during fall season.
 Call for pricing and availability.

 Quantity: